-Each resume template contains sections for your contact information,
+Each CV template contains sections for your: contact information,experience, and education.

-But each template also has unique features -- such as different layouts, fonts, and colors.
+But each template also has unique features -- such as different layouts, fonts, and colours.

 Pick a template that fits your style or the opportunity you are interested in.

-Use your first and last names and the words resume draft.
+Rename the document.
+Use your first and last names and the words CV draft.